Culex pipiens: Ecology

-C. pipiens is a pollinator of Silene otites, Tanacetum vulgare, and Achillea millefolium.
+Culex pipiens is a pollinator of Silene otites, tansy (Tanacetum vulgare), and Achillea millefolium.
 It can see in the ultraviolet range and uses UV cues on flowers to locate them.

 Lab studies have measured values related to the survival rates of C. pipiens in relation to pH levels, levels of organic material present in their habitats, temperature, and salinity levels.
 These studies showed that C. pipiens are capable of surviving all of these metrics in extreme values, demonstrating their eurytopic nature.
 Eurytopicity describes an organism's ability to tolerate a large range of habitat or ecological conditions.

-According to V.V.
-Tarabrin and M.M.
-Orlov, the development from larva to imago occurs within 20-25 days.The optimal air temperature for reproduction is 26-29 °C, relative humidity is ≈ 80%, water temperature is not less than 16-17 °C.
+According to V. V. Tarabrin and M. M. Orlov, the development from larva to imago occurs within 20–25 days.The optimal air temperature for reproduction is 26-29 °C, relative humidity is ≈ 80%, water temperature is not less than 16-17 °C.

 Life history

-As all mosquito larvae live in the water, they are often referred to as “wigglers,” since they can be characterized by a wiggling type movement in the water.
+As all mosquito larvae live in the water, they are often referred to as "wigglers," since they can be characterized by a wiggling type movement in the water.
 The development period of larvae can range anywhere between seven and ten days, which is when they reach the pupal stage.
 In the pupal stage, the organisms spend less time feeding, and invest more time toward the surface of the water, taking in air from the exposed surface.
 After about one to three days in the pupal stage, the mosquito adult breaks through.

 The growth rates of larvae are dependent on factors including temperature, food and water provisions, larval density and characteristics of the breeding season they are born into.